Epigene/Epigene.github.io/_posts/2015-11-06-Rails4:-Make-Engines.md

 title: Make Engines
 ---
 In [previous post]({{ site.baseurl }}/Ruby:-Make-Gems-with-Bundler/) I discuessed ruby gem creation.
 In this post I will expound on creation of Rails engines - a variant of ruby gem that assumes inclusion in a rails app and, usually, provides functionality through models/controllers.
-Assumptions: Namespaced, RSpec+FactoryGirl, Postgres (atl east in dev), Automagic migrations.
+Assumptions: Namespaced, RSpec+FactoryGirl, Postgres (at least in dev).

 ### 1. Init engine project